Overhead Crane Inspection Newton County, MO

 - Excessive wear on ratchets, pawls, linings, and brake system parts

 - Excessive chain stretch or wear on chain drive sprockets

-Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance prior to the first use.
-For example, ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even operate the crane system.
+Any new, reinstalled, modified, altered, repaired, or updated crane needs to be inspected to ensure compliance prior to the first use.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even operate the crane system.

-These inspections should be performed by experienced OEM representatives to ensure that all parts of the system have been tested and properly installed.
-These trained technicians must provide a written report on the findings.
+These inspections should be performed by experienced representatives in accordance with OEM recommendations to make sure all parts of the system have been tested and properly installed.
+These trained technicians need to provide a full report of the findings.
 At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
 Contact us now or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Newton County, MO area or elsewhere throughout the Midwest.

 Reach Out To the Leading Overhead Crane Inspectors in Newton County, MO, Throughout the Midwest | Engineered Lifting Systems

 Let our overhead crane inspectors check out your overhead crane today.
 Once we complete the inspection, you can get back to work with the peace of mind knowing your system is up to government standards and your team is safe to do what they do best.
 An inoperable overhead crane puts a costly halt to your project, as well as your deadline and your bottom line.
 Nobody wants that to happen.